 Can I dismiss someone I took on just a few months ago?

-If their employment commenced before 6 April 2012, the employee might be able to claim unfair dismissal if they have worked for you for more than one year.
-If their employment commenced after 6 April 2012, they can't claim unfair dismissal unless they have worked for you for more than two years.
+Employees can't usually claim unfair dismissal unless they have worked for you for more than two years.
 However, you must be mindful of other claims for which there's no minimum period of service requirement, for example, discrimination, whistle-blowing or dismissal for asserting or trying to assert a statutory right.
-If the employee could have a basis for a claim other than unfair dismissal, you should comply with the new statutory Acas Code of Practice when dismissing the employee.
+If the employee could have a basis for a claim other than unfair dismissal, you should comply with the statutory Acas Code of Practice when dismissing the employee.

 Why do I need to follow the Acas Code of Practice?

 It reduces the risk of increased compensation should the employee successfully bring a claim against you.
 If there doesn't appear to be any basis for a claim, you should still follow the minimum procedure.
 That means inviting the employee to a meeting to discuss the issues that are leading you to contemplate dismissal and offering the right of appeal if the outcome is dismissal.
 Following this procedure offers employers some protection should an employee have some basis of claim of which the employer was not aware at the time of dismissal.

 What about an employee's statutory right to notice?

 You must give the employee the notice specified in their contract or statutory minimum notice - whichever is greater.
 Statutory minimum notice is, essentially, one week for employees with less than 2 years’ service and it then increases by one week with each completed year of service, up to a maximum of 12 weeks for 12 years’ service or more.